FAQs

 If, after medical expenses cease, you have a further period where you are not fit to work, and weekly payments are recommenced, the insurer will again become responsible for payment of medical expenses, and approval should be sought directly from the insurer.

-The 2 years can be extended to up to 5 years if your WPI is greater than 10% and for life, if your WPI is greater than 20%.
+The 2 years can be extended to up to 5 years if your WPI is greater than 10% and less than 20%.

 Suitable employment, as defined in the Act as appropriate employment that considers: